alex/what-happens-when/README.rst

 - The virtual keyboard can now raise a software interrupt for sending a 'key pressed' message back to the OS.

-- Which in turn notifies the current focused application of a 'key pressed' event.
+- This interrupt notifies the current focused application of a 'key pressed' event.

 Interrupt fires [NOT for USB keyboards]